Tnemlec/WAA-Assignement/3-Assignment/readme.md

 There is room for improvement for this game !
 Like for example a counter that will give you a score.

 Of course the base idea is the biggest score the best but you can also add minigame inside.
-Start from a big american film and you must end with Louis de Funès of corse with the smallest score as possible.
-(I tried with friends and it took us an 1hr and 112 guesses...)
+Start from a big american film and you must end with Louis de Funès, with the smallest score as possible.
+(I tried with friends and it took us an 1hr and 112 guesses... (starting from Edge of Tomorrow))

 ## Features